 You must get Prior Approval to use Out-of-Network Providers to receive Preferred benefits.
 For some services, your Plan provides standard benefits.
 For other services (see list below), you receive no benefits when you use Out-of-Network Providers.
 Your Plan reserves the right to direct you to contracted Providers.

-In most circumstances, your Plan only approves services from Out-of-Network Providers at the highest level of benefits (Preferred benefits) under certain specific exceptions as described in the following sections, if appropriate services are not available within the Network.
-You may request Prior Approval to see an Outof-Network Provider if there is not a Network Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs.
-In this case, if you get Prior Approval, the Cost-Sharing will be the same as if the service was obtained by a Network Provider and you will not pay the balance between the Provider's charge and the Allowed Amount.
-You must still pay any Cost-Sharing amounts required under your Contract, which will in no event be more than as if you received those services from a Network Provider.
-These may include Deductibles, Co-insurance, or Co-payments.
-For example, if the Provider's charge is \$100 for the Emergency Services and the Blue Cross Allowed Amount is \$70, the Provider may not bill you for the remaining \$30.
-If an Out-of-Network Provider bills you for the balance between the charges and what your Plan pays, please notify Blue Cross by calling customer service at the number on the back of your ID card so that Blue Cross can work directly with the Provider to resolve the request.
+In most circumstances, your Plan only approves services from Out-of-Network Providers at the highest level of benefits (Preferred benefits) under certain specific exceptions as described in the following sections.
+If one of these exceptions applis to your case, then the Cost-Sharing will be the same or less as if the service was obtained by a Network Provider and you will not pay the blanace between the Provider's charge and the Allowed amount.
+You must still pay any Cost-Sharing amounts required under your COntract, which will in no event be more than as if you received those services from a Network Provider.
+These may include Deductibles, Coinsurance, or Co-payments.
+For example, if the Provider's charge is \$100 for the Emergency Services and the BLue Cross Allowed Amount is \$70, the Provider may not bill you for the remaining \$30.
+If an Out-of-Network Provider bills you for the balance between the charges and what we pay, please notify us by calling our customer team at the number on the back of your ID card so that we can work directly with the Provider to resolve the request.
 You can also get help from the Vermont Department of Financial Regulation (DFR) at (800) 964-1784.